christianfl/Energize/README.md

 ## Features

 - Track your meals including calories, macro- and micronutrients
-- Use several databases (currently Open Food Facts and Swiss Nutrition Database) or create custom meals
+- Use several databases or create custom meals
+  - Currently Open Food Facts, the Swiss Food Composition Database and USDA FoodData Central are supported
 - Search meals by product name or just scan the EAN code
 - Get meal suggestions based on your last tracked meals
 - Set targets for macro- and micronutrients including calculating them based on your personal details